Actyx/Actyx/web/developer.actyx.com/docs/home/tutorial.md

 If you want to learn more about Actyx Pond, please start [here](/pond/introduction.md)

 :::info Eventual consistency for a partition tolerant system Formally speaking, Actyx Pond provides eventual consistency for logic implemented on the partition tolerant ActyxOS.
+You can learn more about the theoretical concepts underlying ActyxOS and Actyx Pond [here](/os/theoretical-foundation/distributed-systems.md).
 :::

 Let's now have a look at how to use ActyxOS and Actyx Pond to build our decentralized chat app.